What Is Matter Made Of

 • Gravity: The force of attraction between objects with mass.
 It's the weakest of the four forces but acts over vast distances.

 The Standard Model has been incredibly successful in predicting and explaining a wide range of experimental results.
-However, it doesn't account for all observed phenomena.
-For example, it doesn't incorporate gravity, and it doesn't explain the existence of dark matter and dark energy, which constitute the vast majority of the universe's mass-energy content.
+That said, it doesn't account for all observed phenomena.
+As an example, it doesn't incorporate gravity, and it doesn't explain the existence of dark matter and dark energy, which constitute the vast majority of the universe's mass-energy content.

 Beyond the Standard Model: Open Questions and Future Research